e-bechmanis/yourTune/README.md

 # Find Your Tune

 ## About
-Find Your Tune is a full stack application that allows a registered user to create, save, watch and share playlists, as well as listen to songs.
+Find Your Tune is a full stack web application that allows a registered user to browse music collection and listen to songs or podcasts.
 I build it to practice back-end development skills.
 The goal was to build a simple music app (something like Apple Music or Spotify) to the best of my current level of programming skills.

 I later on added a separate news module to enhance user experience and add additional entertainment feature.